-Ultimately, though, transferring money through Transferwise will likely be cheaper, no matter what kind of funding method you choose.
+Ultimately, though, transferring money through Wise will likely be cheaper, no matter what kind of funding method you choose.

-This is because Transferwise does not charge a markup on the mid-market exchange rate, and instead calculates a specific fee based on the transfer amount.
+This is because Wise does not charge a markup on the mid-market exchange rate, and instead calculates a specific fee based on the transfer amount.

 So, if you are looking for the absolutely cheapest option, then Xoom may not be your best choice.